 - To analyze the use of the website.

 - To report click-through data to our advertisers.

-When users visit Practice Organization websites third-party cookies may be sent to their computers by the Practice Organization’s advertisers or service providers.
+When users visit Practice Organization websites third-party cookies (such as Google advertising cookies) may be sent to their computers by APA’s advertisers or service providers.

 They may use the information obtained from these cookies:

 - To track users browsing across multiple websites.

 - To build profiles of users’ Web surfing.